notsogambhir/OBE-Build-Gemini-AI-studio-Rebuild/backend_guide.md

 # Backend Development Guide: NBA OBE Portal (Django REST Framework)

 This document provides a comprehensive, step-by-step guide for building the backend server for the NBA OBE Portal frontend.
 The recommended stack is **Django**, **Django REST Framework (DRF)**, and **PostgreSQL**.

-The primary goal is to replace the `mockData.ts` file and all client-side `setData` calls with live API requests to this backend.
+The primary goal is to replace the `mockData.json` file and all client-side `setData` calls with live API requests to this backend.

 ---